Introduction to GPU Architecture

 The advancements in NVIDIA’s GPU architecture have had a profound impact across numerous fields:

 - High-Performance Computing (HPC): GPUs are now indispensable tools in scientific simulations, enabling researchers to tackle complex problems in fields like climate modeling, drug discovery, and materials science.
 The massive parallel processing capabilities of GPUs significantly reduce the time required for these simulations, accelerating scientific breakthroughs.
+Explore the full article on what is high performance computing.

 - Artificial Intelligence (AI) and Machine Learning (ML): The rise of deep learning has been inextricably linked to the advancements in GPU technology.
 GPUs excel at the matrix multiplications and other operations central to deep learning algorithms.
 The availability of specialized Tensor Cores further enhances the performance of AI and ML workloads, accelerating the training and inference of complex models.
 This has led to breakthroughs in areas like image recognition, natural language processing, and robotics.
+Explore the full article on machine learning vs ai.

 - Gaming: GPUs are the foundation of modern gaming, enabling high-fidelity graphics and immersive gameplay experiences.
 The advancements in ray tracing capabilities, powered by dedicated RT Cores, have brought unprecedented levels of realism to gaming visuals.